Aetiranos/easy-query/README.md

 |  |  |  |  | $xl-up |
 |  |  |  |  | $xl-down |

-For instructions on how to work with an automation pipeline, visit the [GulpJS Repo](https://github.com/gulpjs/gulp) or [GruntJS Repo](https://github.com/gruntjs/grunt).

 ###Provided Framework Definitions

 * Bootstrap 2